logigator/logigator/src/help/en/user-defined.md

 <div class="margin-left">

-You can place so called 'Plug Elements' in you custom components.
+You can place so called `Plug Elements` in your components.
 Logigator provides input and output plug elements.
+Place one `Input Plug` for every input your component should have.
+Everything you connect to this will be directly connected to everything connected to it outside the component.
 </div>
 </div>